pfsense/docs/source/vpn/ipsec/l2tp-ipsec.rst

 Add L2TP Users
 ^^^^^^^^^^^^^^

-If RADIUS is not being used, add L2TP users to pfSense.
+If RADIUS is not being used, add L2TP users to the pfSense configuration.

 *  Navigate to **VPN > L2TP**, **Users** tab
 *  Click |fa-plus| To add a new user